Antitrust case linked to California energy crisis revived

 These buyers accused traders of reporting false information to trade publications that published widely used price indexes, while engaging in “wash sales” designed to create an appearance of greater demand.

-Dozens of companies and affiliates were named as defendants in the case, including American Electric Power Co (AEP.N), CMS Energy Corp (CMS.N), Duke Energy Corp (DUK.N), Kinder Morgan Inc (KMI.N) and ONEOK Inc (OKE.N), court records show.
+Dozens of companies and affiliates were named as defendants in the case, including American Electric Power Co, CMS Energy Corp, Duke Energy Corp, Kinder Morgan Inc and ONEOK Inc, court records show.